This Seat Taken?

 Get updates on Facebook AuthorABuccino

-New Jersey author Anthony Buccino published more than fifteen books including five essay collections, three military history books and seven full-length poetry collections.
+New Jersey author Anthony Buccino published eighteen books including five essay collections, three military history books and seven full-length poetry collections.
 He has been called ' “New Jersey’s ‘Garrison Keillor” or something to that effect.’

 Permissions & other snail mail: